lordsutch/georgia-textbook/outline.md

     9. Republican Ascendancy (2000–present)

-    10. Georgia today and future trends
+    10. Georgia Today and Future Trends

         1. Demographic characteristics

             1. Population diversity
             2. Urbanization, suburbanization, and exurbanization

-        2. Political
+        2. Political trends

-3. Georgia’s constitutions
+3. Georgia’s Constitutions

-    1. Role within federal system
+    1. Role within the federal system
-    2. Previous constitutions
+    2. Previous Constitutions
     3. The 1983 Constitution
-    4. Amendment and revision of the constitution
+    4. Amendment and Revision of the Constitution

 4. The General Assembly